Apache HTTP Server Connectors and Load Balancing Guide

 Installing a JBCS distribution of the Apache HTTP Server from an archive file or from RPM packages by using the

-option also automatically installs themod_jk
+groupinstalloption also automatically installs themod_jkandmod_proxy_clusterconnectors. -

 Installing the RHEL 9 distribution of the Apache HTTP Server does not automatically install the

-The Apache HTTP Server Connectors and Load Balancing Guide describes how to install and configure the mod_jk
+The Apache HTTP Server Connectors and Load Balancing Guide describes how to install and configure the mod_jk and mod_proxy_cluster connectors that JBCS provides.
+This guide also includes a working example for basic load-balancing with mod_proxy_cluster.

 Most file and directory paths shown in this guide are for an archive installation of JBCS on Red Hat Enterprise Linux.
 For other platforms, use the correct paths for your respective installation, as specified in the Red Hat JBoss Core Services Apache HTTP Server Installation Guide.

-module also allows the Apache HTTP Server to load-balance requests to a set of servlet containers, while maintaining sticky sessions.
+The Apache Tomcat Connector, mod_jk, is a plug-in that allows the Apache HTTP Server to forward web requests to a back-end servlet container.
+The mod_jk module also allows the Apache HTTP Server to load-balance requests to a set of servlet containers, while maintaining sticky sessions.

 Red Hat JBoss Core Services (JBCS) and Red Hat Enterprise Linux (RHEL) provide separate distributions of the Apache HTTP Server.
-The Apache HTTP Server distribution that you install determines whether installation of the mod_jk
+The Apache HTTP Server distribution that you install determines whether installation of the mod_jk connector is automatic or requires a manual step.
+Depending on your installed distribution of the Apache HTTP Server, the installation path for the mod_jk module and configuration files also varies.

-on all supported operating systems.
-The RHEL Apache HTTP Server supports the use of mod_jk
+The JBCS Apache HTTP Server supports the use of mod_jk on all supported operating systems.
+The RHEL Apache HTTP Server supports the use of mod_jk on RHEL 9 only.

-when using the JBCS Apache HTTP Server
+2.1.1.
+Installation of mod_jk when using the JBCS Apache HTTP Server Copy linkLink copied to clipboard!

-The Apache HTTP Server part of a JBCS installation automatically installs the mod_jk
+The Apache HTTP Server part of a JBCS installation automatically installs the mod_jk module.

 You can follow the procedures in the Red Hat JBoss Core Services Apache HTTP Server Installation Guide to install the JBCS Apache HTTP Server for your operating system.
 For more information, see the Additional resources links.

-installation when using the JBCS Apache HTTP Server:
+Consider the following guidelines for a mod_jk installation when using the JBCS Apache HTTP Server:

 -